jrpool/calculator/README.md

 - _numString_: a string representing a number, or the empty string.
 - _binaryOp_: the string `+`, `-`, `×`, or `÷`, or else undefined.
 - _terms_: an array of 0, 1, or 2 elements.
-If it has a first element, it is a string representing a number.
-If it also has a second element, it is the string `+`, `-`, `×`, or `÷`.
+If it has a first element (`terms[0]`), that is a string representing a number.
+If it also has a second element (`terms[1]`), that is the string `+`, `-`, `×`, or `÷`.
 - _volatiles_: an array of data about inputs that cannot always be performed.

-The format of any string representing a number is exemplified by `-⅟1234.56e+15`.
-This represents the number you get when you multiply 1234.56 (called the _multiplier_) by 1,000,000,000,000,000 (called the _multiplicand_), then divide 1 by the result (indicated by the _inverter_), and then make that result negative (indicated by the _negator_).
-Such a string must contain at least one digit, but otherwise it can contain or omit all the components shown here. `e` stands for “10 the the power of”.
+The format of any string representing a number, i.e. `numString` or `terms[0]`, is exemplified by `-⅟1234.56e+15`.
+This represents the number you get when you multiply 1234.56 (the _multiplier_) by `e+15` (the _multiplicand_ and, in this example, equivalent to 10 to the 15th power, i.e. 1,000,000,000,000,000), then divide 1 by the result (indicated by `⅟`, the _inverter_), and then make that result negative (indicated by `-`, the _negator_).
+Such a string must contain at least one digit, but otherwise it can contain or omit all the components shown here.
 The sign following `e` can be either `+` or `-`.

-Some inputs—the digits 0 to 9—are always performable.
+Some inputs, namely the digits 0 to 9, are performable in every state.
 All the other inputs are volatile: Whether they can be performed depends on the values of `numString`, `binaryOp`, and `terms`.
 For each volatile input, the `volatiles` property specifies whether it can currently be performed.
 For example, if the state is empty, the only performable volatile is the decimal point.
 If you then enter a digit, 7 more volatiles (such as `+`) become performable.
 At any time, only the performable inputs are enabled; the other inputs are disabled.
 When an input is disabled, its button and its keypresses have no effect.

 The state is always displayed in the calculator.
-The `terms` elements and the `numString` are concatenated and displayed at the top.
+The `terms` elements and the `numString` or `binaryOp` are concatenated and displayed at the top.
 An example is `-456.78 ÷ 31`, where `31` is the `numString`.
 The `volatiles` are displayed by means of the buttons’ appearances: bright if enabled, and dim if disabled.

 The application imposes some restrictions on the formats of strings representing numbers.

 - If it is `numString`, then its multiplier cannot begin with '0' immediately followed by another digit, and also cannot contain “.” before its first digit.
 So, the application converts `0056` to `56`, and it converts `.5` to `0.5`.
-- If it is the first element of `terms`, there are additional restrictions:
+- If it is `terms[0]`, there are additional restrictions:
     - No inverter.
 The application calculates the reciprocal and displays that.
-    - No multiplier consisting of `-0`.
-That is converted to `0`.
+    - No negator if the multiplier is `0`.
+The application deletes the negator in that case.
   3. No trailing `0`s in the multiplier after a decimal point.
-  4. The multiplier may not end with `.`.
+  4. No decimal point in either the multiplier or the multiplicand unless there is at least 1 digit after it.

-The `op^` input, performed with the `±` button or the`` ` ``key, toggles the sign of the `numString`.
+The `op^` input, performed with the `±` button or the`` ` ``key, toggles the presence of a negator in `numString`.

+Inputting a `binaryOp` when there is a `numString` has an effect that depends on the `terms`.

+- If there is no `term`, it converts the `numString` to `term[0]`.
+- If there are 2 `terms`, it performs the calculation on them and the `numString` and makes the result `term[0]`.

+Inputting a digit when there is a `binaryOp` converts the `binaryOp` to `terms[1]`.

-The `op1` input, performed with the `⅟` button or the `\` key, toggles the presence of the inversion operator on the `numString`.
+The `op1` input, performed with the `⅟` button or the `\` key, toggles the presence of an inverter in the `numString`.

 The `op~` input, performed with the `≅` button or the `~` key, rounds, and how it rounds depends on the state.